victoriamanicom/FP-Group1/README.md

 ---------------

 The frontend is powered by HTML, CSS and JavaScript, utilising the Bootstrap Framework to finetune the layout of the webpage using containers, columns, and rows.
 This allows the search method to be easily implemented and accessible to website users.
 HTML and CSS have been used to produce the look of the website and JavaScript has been used to get data from the database to populate the elements on the webpage.
-Screenshots of the final frontend homepage
-Of it searching for someone
-For each of the tabs for a person

 <img width="560" alt="Day 2 frontend" src="https://user-images.githubusercontent.com/86114742/135296922-6b03bb73-737d-43a2-82ca-65822ab742fd.PNG">
 <img width="560" alt="Day 2 frontend" src="https://user-images.githubusercontent.com/86114742/135296640-1c9cbbf7-1a4a-4fc8-95d5-99164afb4aae.PNG">